Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Localizable bipartite entanglement on the periphery

-where the fitting parameters $a$ and $b$ can be obtained by fitting the data for $E_{B_1:B_2}$ and $\langle E_{B_1:B_2}\rangle$ against $n_p$ (see Fig.~\ref{fig:zero_field_dynamic}(a)-(b) for the example of $\Delta=0$) when $n_p>n_p^c$.
-Also our numerical analysis suggest that for $\gamma=0$, $a$ and $b$ depends on the choice of $\Delta$ weakly for even $n_p$, and are independent of $\Delta$ for odd $n_p$.
-However, in stark contrast, the logarithmic dependence is absent for $\gamma\neq 0$.
-This result indicate a prominent change in the variations of $E_{B_1:B_2}$ and $\langle E_{B_1:B_2}\rangle$ with periphery-size for vanishing and non-vanishing anisotropy parameter $\gamma$.
-We refer to this as the \emph{anisotropy effect}.
-We point out here that this feature is unchanged for all constant ratios $n^\prime/n_p$ , where for the logarithmic dependence on $n_p$ in case of $\gamma=0$, only values of $a$ and $b$ change.
+where the fitting parameters $a$ and $b$ can be obtained by fitting the data for $\langle E_{B_1:B_2}\rangle$ against $n_p$ (see Fig.~\ref{fig:zero_field_dynamic} for the example of $\Delta=0$) when $n_p>n_p^c$.
+Also our numerical analysis suggest that for $\gamma=0$, $a$ and $b$ depends on the choice of $\Delta$ only weakly for even $n_p$, and are independent of $\Delta$ for odd $n_p$.
+However, in stark contrast, the logarithmic dependence is absent for $\gamma\neq 0$, where LBPE tends to saturate at a non-zero value for $n_0\ll n_p$.
+This result indicate a prominent change in the variations of LBPE with periphery-size for vanishing and non-vanishing anisotropy parameter $\gamma$ -- an effect that we refer to as the \emph{anisotropy effect}.
+Our analysis finds this feature to be unchanged for all constant ratios $n^\prime/n_p$ , where for the logarithmic dependence on $n_p$ in case of $\gamma=0$, only values of $a$ and $b$ change.